sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

     - Total number of views of the "install browser extension" CTA on the search page
     - Total number of clicks on the "install browser extension" CTA on the search page

+- CTA usage data
+  - Browser extension
+    - Number of users who viewed / clicked the "install browser extension" CTA on the file / search pages today
+    - Number of views / clicks on the "install browser extension" CTA on the file / search pages today
+  - IDE extension
+    - Number of users who viewed / clicked the "install IDE extension" CTA on the file / search pages today
+    - Number of views / clicks on the "install IDE extension" CTA on the file / search pages today

 ## CIDR Range for Sourcegraph

 Sourcegraph currently uses Cloudflare to provide web application security.
 You should allow access to all [Cloudflare IP ranges](https://www.cloudflare.com/ips/)